Chavithra/degiro-connector/README.md

 |total|float|

 ## 6.5.
-How to export the table : CashAccountReport ?
+How to export the table : AccountReport ?

 It will export a list of cash movements in a specific format.